maxvisser/rocketchat.github.io/_posts/2017/12/2017-12-18-how-classuite-built-their-product-with-rocket-chat.md

 ## Channels as classrooms

 Rocket.Chat's channels have been renamed to classes and are private by default.
 Only teachers can create a class and invite students to join by giving them a unique code to gain access.
-Modifying Rocket.Chat's privacy features enabled Classuite to create a secure clasroom based chat system only accessible to the teacher and invited students.
+Modifying Rocket.Chat's privacy features enabled Classuite to create a secure clasroom-based chat system only accessible to the teacher and invited students.

 > _“We want everyone - especially the students, who are oftentimes nervous or shy about expressing their opinions and experiences - to feel comfortable discussing their ideas, knowing that only their classmates and teacher will have access to the conversations.”_